Crystal Lake, Illinois: Teco pottery

 The American Terra Cotta Tile and Ceramic Company was founded in 1881 just north of Crystal Lake, Illinois.
 Most of the workers at the tile and ceramic works factory lived in Crystal Lake, The production consisted of drain tile, brick and architectural items.
-In 1886 the Gates Pottery was established as a subsidiary with William D. Gates, a Crystal Lake area native as its president.
-The company fabricated architectural glazed terra cotta that was used on buildings designed by architects Louis Sullivan and Frank Lloyd Wright in the style of the Prairie School.
+In 1886, the Gates Pottery was established as a subsidiary of William D. Gates, a Crystal Lake-area native, as its president.
+The company fabricated architectural glazed terra cotta used on buildings designed by architects Louis Sullivan and Frank Lloyd Wright in the Prairie School style.
 American Terra Cotta's company records show that architectural glazed terra cotta was used on many local buildings including Oak Manufacturing Company, Teckler Building, Cohn Store, Telephone Exchange and Commercial Building, El Tovar Theatre, Crystal Lake Community High School (now Crystal Lake Central High School) and additions, Central School and additions, Pure Oil Research Lab and additions, Sinclair Refining Company Service Station, Warner Building, Citizens State Bank, Garbe Garage, Home State Bank, various Williams Street stores and bakeries, and Martinetti's Restaurant and Motel.

-Gates used the facilities to experiment with clays and glazes in an effort to design a line of art pottery which led to the introduction of Teco pottery (from TErra COtta, but pronounced locally as "Tea-co") in 1902.
+Gates used the facilities to experiment with clays and glazes in an effort to design a line of art pottery, which led to the introduction of Teco pottery (from Terra Cotta, but pronounced locally as "Tea-co") in 1902.
 Many of the pottery pieces were designed by architects such as Frank Lloyd Wright.
 Produced for only a few years, this pottery exemplifies the Arts and Crafts Movement and today is highly sought after by art collectors.
 Teco pottery is in the collection of many museums.